projectfluent/dom-l10n-documentation/src/npm.md

 > 7.24.0
 > ```

+---

-Next we will build a basic skeleton of a project for using Fluent DOM.
+In the [next section](./project-setup.md) we will build a basic skeleton of a project for using Fluent DOM.